 adequately.
 To do that you may want to run the benchmark in your current

 environment to see the performance of your change as you are developing new

 asv run -E existing will specify that you wish to run

 the benchmark in your existing environment.
 This will save a significant amount

 of time since building napari can be a time consuming task:

 asv run -E existing -b ViewImageSuite

-Comparing results to master¶
+Comparing results to main¶

 Often, the goal of a PR is to compare the results of the modifications in terms

 of speed to a snapshot of the code that is in the main branch of the